lo1ol/DarkroomTimer/README.md

 5. [Switch](https://sl.aliexpress.ru/p?key=f3PfsRC)
 6. 5V Transformer -- just disassamble any USB phone adapter (5V, 2.4A is ok).
 Also you can [try this](https://sl.aliexpress.ru/p?key=5RdhGtS), but I still don't check it properly
 7. [Arduino nano](https://sl.aliexpress.ru/p?key=daDhGj5): It's better to take Arduino with ATmega 328P processor.
 Arduino with ATmega 168 doesn't have anought memory to store this firmware.
 Notice, controller with mini usb socket is needed
-8. Two resistos are used.
-First one to set brightness of backlight (160 Om) and another one to set contrast on screen (2.2 kOm).
-Yours values could differ.
+8. Only one resistor is used to set contrast of screen: 2.2 kOm.
+Your value could differ.
 9. You could buy any sustain pedal.
 I bought "Cherub wtb-006" and it's more than ok
 10. [Jack 6.35](https://sl.aliexpress.ru/p?key=W4aeGRp)
 11. SSR: